befern/blog-post/README.md

 ## Description

-A blog post made with Django.
-It allows registered users to make posts, save them as drafts and publish then automatically or at the scheduled times.
+A personal blog post made with Django.
+It allows registered users to make posts, save them as drafts and publish then automatically or at scheduled times.
-Owners of the posts can also delete and update them.
+Visitors can view and comment posts.
+Only approved comments will be shown in the main page.

 Django admin can be used to manage users.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites